Elijah-cyber7/FreakDetector/README.md

 =====================================================
 (FORK)   Facial Gesture Video Trigger
 =====================================================
+(See below for original credits) All credit to original author

 This program uses your webcam and MediaPipe’s Face Mesh model to detect a specific facial gesture — sticking out your tongue